 Mrs Mancini would probably not like to know this, but I think Cheryl Orsini’s illustrations of cakes, friands, tarts, meringues, sugar mice and pastries outshine her.
 It really was jam and cream filled brilliance on the part of author Natalie Jane Prior to create this text for Cheryl to work her sparkling, sugary magic on and the book is best consumed while eating patisserie goods…for the full literary experience.
 Cheryl Orsini has included some very fine little details, for the astute reader of images, such as the cover of ‘The Fairy Dancers’ and Jack’s mum, pictured looking very pregnant, before we find this out.
 Small details such as these add immeasurably to the visual literacy skills which are developed when reading images in quality picture books.

 ‘The Tales of Mrs Mancini’ is Christmas gifts for 2-6 year olds DONE.
 Even better is the fact that once again, the creators have produced a huge range of fabric and simple to sew pre-printed patterns, through Spoonflower, which mean you can gift the book and a cushion, apron, pyjamas, book bag…whatever your little seamstress heart desires.
-The ‘Natalie and Cheryl Shop’ is here and it even contains some librarian fabric, which if you look closely you may recognize as me with my pink hair – I am FABRIC people – technically I could make a ME doll!
+The ‘Natalie and Cheryl Shop’ even contains some librarian fabric, which if you look closely you may recognize as me with my pink hair – I am FABRIC people – technically I could make a ME doll!
 Their fabric and sewing projects are just utter picture book genius, because who doesn’t want to wear endpapers and children’s book illustrations?
 ‘The Fairy Dancers’ was used for ChickPea and PudStar’s bedroom and it remains one of their favourite books.
-I can see many a bedroom or playroom done up as Mrs Mancini’s bakery and PudStar is rather enamoured with her tote bag and her dress, which is actually an apron (purchase fabric and pattern here), but far too pretty to be relegated to the kitchen!
+I can see many a bedroom or playroom done up as Mrs Mancini’s bakery and PudStar is rather enamoured with her tote bag and her dress, which is actually an apron, but far too pretty to be relegated to the kitchen!

 COMPETITION CLOSED!
 Congratulations to B Coates and E. Diviny.